In Part One, we looked at the different features and functions of the Posts Table.

-Tip #2: You can set the number of posts to display in the Posts panel by clicking the ‘Screen Options’ tab at the top right-hand corner of your screen …
+Tip #2: Set the number of posts to display in the Posts panel by clicking the ‘Screen Options’ tab on the top right-hand corner of the screen …

-Enter the number of posts to display in the ‘Pagination’ > ‘Number of items per page’ field and click the ‘Apply’ button …
+Enter the number of posts to display in the ‘Pagination’ > ‘Number of items per page’ field and click ‘Apply’ …

-(Screen Options – Set the number of posts to display)
+(Screen Options – Number of posts to display)

-Depending on how many posts you have set to display, pagination may or may not show …
+Depending on the number of posts you have set to display, pagination may or may not show …

-Tip #3: The Screen Options area allows you to display or hide column information in the Table of Posts …
+Tip #3: The Screen Options section also allows you to display or hide column information in your Posts table …

-For example, the screenshot below shows the Posts table with all column options deselected …
+For example, the screenshot below shows the Posts table with all columns deselected …

-You can also enable/disable various options in the Edit Post screen when editing individual posts …
+You can also enable/disable various options in the Edit Post screen when editing an individual post …

-Tip #4: If you change the title of a post, you may also want to change the URL of your post.
+Tip #4: If you edit the title of a post, you may also want to change post permalink.
 To edit the post URL (also called the “post slug”) click the Permalink: > Edit button below the post title …

-When editing a post slug, make sure to type all letters in lowercase (use “a-z” and “0-9” only) and separate words with a hyphen (like-the-words-used-in-this-example).
-Click ‘OK’ when done to save the new post URL …
+When you edit the post slug, type all letters in lowercase (use “a-z” and “0-9” only) and separate words with a hyphen (like-the-words-used-in-this-example).
+Click ‘OK’ when done to save your new permalink …

 Alternatively, just paste the title of your post into the Permalink: > Edit field and WordPress will automatically format the slug correctly …